AidonLebar/CameraMan/README.md

 # CameraMan
-A program designed for simple, single-button operation of a lightboard
+A program primarily designed for simple, single-button operation of a lightboard.
+Can also be used for filming of any kind from a web cam or connected camera.
+Currently works on linux and OSX, but may require changes depending on the computer set up.

 ## Developing
 ### Setting Up Environment